 an xs:sequence (when the top level of a choice branch)

 an xs:choice (when the top level of a choice branch)

 Any one annotation point can contain only a single dfd:discriminator or one or more dfdl:asserts, but not both.
-It is a schema definition error otherwise
+It is a schema definition error otherwise.